Aryan1021/Aryan1021/README.md

 # Hi there, I'm Aryan Raj! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer and a CSIT student at C.V.
-Raman Global University, Bhubaneswar.
+I'm a passionate software developer specializing in Flutter development.

 ## 🌟 Highlights